stuart-gill/WordCounter.Solution-Old/README.md

 # Word Counter

-A program to check how many times a user entered word appears in a user entered sentence.
+A C# program to check how many times a user entered word appears in a user entered sentence.

 ## Plain English specifications for program functionality in sequential order